- Video length: 3:44.

 - In the Contents pane, turn the Sites layer off and on to see that there are no features from the Historic_Sites layer at these two locations.

-This confirms that you can load the data from memory without duplicating existing features.
+This confirms that you can load the data without duplicating existing features.

 - Make the catalog view active.
 In the Contents pane, under Databases, click ChristchurchData.gdb.

 - In the catalog view, click Historic_Places, if necessary, to select it.
 Right-click the selected feature class and click Load Data.

 The Append tool opens in the Geoprocessing pane.
 The Target Dataset is automatically set to Historic_Places.
 This is the dataset into which features will be loaded.